 Research Project Coordinator

 Jessica Thomas graduated from Georgetown University with a Bachelor of Arts in French and from the University of Chicago with a Master of Arts in Social Service Administration (equivalent to Master of Social Work).
-Prior to discovering the world of research, Jessica worked primarily with children and adolescence in community and school settings.
+Prior to discovering the world of research, Jessica worked primarily with children and adolescents in community and school settings.
 She initially came to Northwestern University to work on a study involving a technology-based intervention for men with advanced prostate cancer.
 During this study, Jessica learned that she enjoys group work with older adults, and that the psychosocial aspects of living with cancer are often just as challenging as the physical aspects, if not more so.
 Jessica has also contributed to the adaptation and development of a similar intervention for gay and bisexual men and trans women living with both HIV and cancer, as well as other cancer-focused translational research work.
 Most recently, Jessica has started working with a neuroscience lab, using her clinical skills to administer cognitive function and memory screening tasks.
 Jessica has not yet worked with couples going through the diagnostic process for cancer, so the Couples Cope study will be an exciting learning opportunity for her.
 She also oversees the pilot randomized controlled trial with women living with metastatic breast cancer.
 When not at work, Jessica enjoys traveling, taking long walks, listening to music and podcasts, and spending time with her family (in particular, FaceTiming with her adorable nieces and nephews).